LeetLLM

 Model Parallelism for LLM InferenceLocal LLM Deployment

 Model parallelism splits a large model across several accelerators.
-Quantization asks a different question: what if each weight used fewer bytes before you split anything?
+Quantization starts earlier: what if each weight used fewer bytes before you split anything?

 What is quantization?

-Think of it like rounding numbers on a ruler.
+Quantization resembles rounding measurements to coarser marks.
 A precise ruler has millimeter markings, so you can measure 3.7 mm, 4.2 mm, 12.1 mm.
 A coarse ruler only has centimeter markings, so those same values become 4 cm, 4 cm, 12 cm.
 You lose some precision, but the ruler is simpler and cheaper.
 Quantization does this to every number in a neural network.

 A tiny worked example